yoyoyoOOO/SLSTM-and-VLSTM-PCA/README.md

 #### Tensorflow (2.10.0 or higher)
 #### Keras (2.10.0 or higher)
 ## Dataset
-The data is not disclosed because the 168 RVE models and the overall data after data processing exceed 500 GB therefore the data is not disclosed.
-Interested readers can contact the author.
+The data was not disclosed because the 168 RVE models and the overall data after data processing exceed 500 GB therefore the data was not disclosed.
+Interested readers can contact the author.The author have placed the two trained models SLSTM_MODEL.h5 and VLSTM-PCA_MODEL.h5 in folders for interested readers to investigate
 ## Numerical simulation data preprocessing
 Numerical simulation data preprocessing method is provided in Numerical simulation data preprocessing method.py
 ## SLSTM
+The SLSTM network structure was shown in Fig. The corresponding method was provided in the SLSTM network structure.py.
+The method to obtain SLSTM data features was provided in the Method to obtain semiaxes of ellipsoidal voids.py
 ![image text](https://github.com/yoyoyoOOO/SLSTM-and-VLSTM-PCA/blob/main/VLSTM-PCA%26SLSTM/Picture/SLSTM.png)

 ## VLSTM-PCA
+The VLSTM-PCA network structure was shown in Fig. The corresponding method was provided in the VLSTM-PCA network structure.py.
+The method to obtain Voronoi data was provided in the Voronoi tessellation for inverse operator.py
 ![image text](https://github.com/yoyoyoOOO/SLSTM-and-VLSTM-PCA/blob/main/VLSTM-PCA%26SLSTM/Picture/VLSTM-PCA.png)